Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Dialogue Hallucination and Evaluation Benchmark

-\textbf{Dialogue Hallucination.} According to hallucination literature in NLP\,\cite{ji2023survey, bang2023multitask}, the most inclusive and standard definition of hallucinations is “the generated content that is nonsensical or unfaithful to the given source content''.
-Based on this, we define the \emph{dialogue hallucination} of LMMs as in Definition \ref{def:dialogue_hallucination}.
+\textbf{Dialogue Hallucination.} According to hallucination literature\,\cite{ji2023survey, bang2023multitask}, the most inclusive and standard definition of hallucinations is “the generated content that is nonsensical or unfaithful to the given source content''.
+Based on this, we define the \emph{dialogue hallucination} of LVLMs as in Definition \ref{def:dialogue_hallucination}.